-- Receive an in-briefing from the local agency administrator, to include the 24-Hour preliminary brief, as well as other general information about the accident. - Produce a 72-Hour Expanded Brief which provides more detail about the accident and may contain the number of victims, severity of injuries, and information focused on accident prevention.
+- Receive an in-briefing from the local agency administrator, to include the 24-Hour preliminary brief (if not already completed by local unit), as well as other general information about the accident. - Produce a 72-Hour Expanded Report see reports section below.